fralickr/pdsnd_github/README.md

 udacity-bikeshare-data-project

 ### Description
-Using python I analyze bikeshare rider data from three major US cities.
+Using python I help the user analyze bikeshare rider data from three major US cities.

 ### Files used
 new_york_city.csv